C2SM/container/cosmo/docs/development.md

        $docker_image 'export LD_PRELOAD="/usr/lib/x86_64-linux-gnu/libcuda.so" && /root/cosmo_gpu'
 ```
 `LD_PRELOAD` sets the correct cuda-runtime and needs to be executed before calling the binary of cosmo.

+For more information have a look at the [sarus example runscript](../submit.docker.slurm).